15 Landmarks in Indianapolis You Must See

 In a place with as much culture and history as Hoosier City, it can be tough figuring out what you should visit first.
 Luckily, you've come to the right place.
 So whether planning a trip or trying to learn a little more about this corner of the Midwest, keep reading.
 Here are 15 landmarks in Indianapolis you must see.

-Organizing a last-minute visit to Indianapolis?
+Planning a last-minute trip to Indianapolis?

 ☂️ Top tours and experiences in Indianapolis